Illegal Torrenting in the UAE: What You Risk, How Big the Fines Are, and What the Law Says

 - Sending notice: The legal department of the rights holder sends an official “Notice of Infringement” (Takedown Notice) to the internet provider (e& or du), identifying the IP address, the name of the infringed content, and the exact time of the infringement.

-- Provider actions: Upon receiving a legally binding notice, the provider (e& or du) is obligated to act.
+- Provider actions: Upon receiving a legally binding notice, the provider is obligated to act.
 It matches the IP address and time with a specific client (that is, with you).

 Usually, the first step of the provider is to send an official warning to the client via email or SMS.
 This warning states that illegal activity has been detected on their connection and includes a demand to stop it.